kiikode/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Check for a digit
 3. A function that multiplies two integers
 4. Print the numbers from 0 to 9
+5. Print numbers from 0 to 9 except 2 and 4